MetaMask/metamask-docs/snaps/reference/snaps-api.md

 Allows the Snap to persist up to 100 MB of data to disk and retrieve it at will.
 The data is automatically encrypted using a Snap-specific key and automatically decrypted when retrieved.

+Accessing encrypted state requires MetaMask to be unlocked.
+If you need to access encrypted state in a background task like a cronjob, you can use [`snap_getClientStatus`](#snap_getclientstatus) beforehand to ensure that MetaMask is unlocked, preventing an invasive password popup when the user doesn't expect it.

 ### Parameters

 An object containing: